tahirkorma/tahirkorma/README.md

 # 👋 Hi there, I'm Tahir Korma!

 Welcome to my GitHub profile!
 I'm a data science enthusiast passionate about turning data into meaningful insights.
-I enjoy solving real-world problems using statistics, machine learning, and clean code.
+I enjoy solving real-world problems using statistics, machine learning, deep learning, and clean code.
+I have also been exploring LangChain, LangGraph, and Agentic AI to build intelligent systems that can reason, plan, and interact autonomously.

 ---